 Response plan to coronavirus for UCL's Postgraduate Research students

-Research students should follow the guidance produced by UCL (www.ucl.ac.uk/coronavirus) and the UK government (https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response).
-The below policies should apply during this period.
+Research students should follow the guidance produced by UCL (www.ucl.ac.uk/coronavirus) and the UK government (www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response).
+The policies below will apply during this period.

 This page will be updated regularly as the situation progresses and students and supervisors should check back regularly for the latest guidance.

 Students should also follow their local departmental contingency plans, including plans for building access arrangements, e.g. for ongoing lab work.
 During this period, please make sure your supervisors and administrators are aware of any extraordinary circumstances such as illness or extended periods of travel so they know how best to support you.